Elderjs/docs/elderguide.com/elderjs.md

 Later when we go to render these templates, we look for the removed components, generate the server rendered version and include the client component in the generated JS with the props that were given in `hydrate-client`.

-> Security Note: Whatever you pass to `hydrate-client` will get written to the HTML shipped to the browser via [`devalue`](https://github.com/Rich-Harris/devalue).
-There are XSS and security considerations of passing data to the client.
+> Security Note: Whatever you pass to `hydrate-client` will get written to the HTML shipped to the browser via `JSON.stringify`.
+There are XSS and security considerations of passing data to the client, only hydrate content you trust.

 If you are curious, the files to look at are: `partialHydration.ts` and `svelteComponent.ts.`